s4asrana/Credit_Card_Default/README.md

 Data Description:

+The training dataset contains both continuous and categorical data from the UCI Machine Learning Repository to classify whether a person wil default or not on their credit card.

     **ID** The ID number of each customer.
     **LIMIT_BAL** Credit Limit(it includes both the individual consumer credit and his/her family (supplementary) credit.)